godfreytshehla/Valuing-European-Index-Options/README.md

 For a call option, the option holder hopes for the index price to increase (the market to be bullish) so that they can make a profit.
 At maturity, they will receive $I_T-K$ if $I_T>K$, and otherwise, they receive a zero amount.
 And, for a put option, the option holder hopes for the index price to decrease (the market to be bearish) so that they can make a profit.
 At maturity, they will receive $K-I_T$ if $I_T<K$, and otherwise they receive a zero amount.
 Here's a numerical illustration for a call option.
 Assume that the strike $K=10$.
 The option holder with receive $I_T-K=2$ if the index price at maturity is $I_T=12$ or receive zero if the index price is $I_T=9$.

+Further details on how to price these options are in the attached Jupyter notebook.